Alfresco/docs-alfresco/digital-workspace/latest/develop/developadfapp.md

 title: Developing ADF based applications
 ---

-In this section you are going to learn the development of a custom ADF based application.
-The idea behind this approach is to provide the developer with a very basic (and almost “empty”) ADF based application that she/he can start enriching with features, behaviours and customizations in general.
-The creation of this basic ADF-based application is possible through a scaffolding tool called Yeoman, which makes this task very straightforward.

-The promise is that in minutes you can create from scratch a working (but very basic) ADF based application in your development environment.
+In this section you are going to learn how to develop a custom ADF based application.
+Once made you can can start adding features, and customizing it.
+The creation of this basic ADF-based application is possible through the scaffolding tool called Yeoman.
+This means in a small amount of time you can create a working ADF based application in your development environment.

-You may consider adopting an ADF-based application in case you want to benefit from the ADF services and visual components provided by the framework.
+<This should go somewhere in the beginning> You may consider adopting an ADF-based application in case you want to benefit from the ADF services and visual components provided by the framework.
 The Alfresco Yeoman Generator used for this purpose is available for free as an Open Source project on GitHub.

 Below you can find the available tutorials on the most common and requested tasks about developing ADF based applications.

-## How to create an ADF based application using the Yeoman Generator
+## Create an ADF based application using the Yeoman Generator

-Note: This tutorial is going to replace the content here.

-In this tutorial you are going to learn how to create a very basic (and almost “empty”) ADF-based application that you can start enriching with features, behaviors and customizations.
+This tutorial explains how to create a simple ADF-based application that you can start enriching with features, behaviors and customizations.
 The creation of this basic ADF-based application is possible through a scaffolding tool called Yeoman, which makes this task very straightforward.

-Prerequisites and the requirements
-Installing the ADF Yeoman Generator
-Installing the Angular CLI
-Create your first ADF application
-Configure the application to work with Alfresco Content Services Start the application
-Troubleshooting and support
-Other types of ADF based applications
-Prerequisites and the requirements
-The first thing to do is to check the prerequisites and the requirements to run the front-end application directly into a development environment.

 More in particular check that you have: